The Cabiri Programs

 Recent Successes and Current Challenges

-In 2013, over 3,000 people attended our three self-produced shows: “Gods of the Night," "Ailuran," and “Ghost Game: The Wild Hunt.”
+In 2014, over 3,000 people attended our three self-produced shows: “TEWAZ," "13 Witches," and “Carpathian Dawn.”
 In addition, we are continuing to develop a formal outreach program, visiting schools and neighborhood groups to connect with the community.
 Our workshops and classes are well attended by members of the community who want to take part in arts and cultural activities.
-In the last three years our attendance has grown from one class a week for 12 students to four classes a week with 12 to 16 students per class.
+In the last three years our attendance has grown from one class a week for 12 students to four classes a week with 12-16 students per class.

 Of particular note, since we became incorporated in 2000, the organization has never operated under a financial deficit, nor do we have any outstanding funds owed to independent contractors or vendors.
 In our 13-year history, we have experienced steady linear growth of 10-15% each year, and 2010 marked our first year exceeding $100,000 in total income (not including in-kind donations).
 Since 2010, we have continued to grow our financial, volunteer, and donor base, and in 2013 our annual income was $145,000.